 - Naturally, there will be some stiffness to a brand spankin’ new pair of kicks.
 Consider that shoes will give slightly with wear, particularly over the top of the foot and the ankle area.
 However, other materials (like the safety toe cap) won’t change - so don’t rely on the fit getting roomier as you'll end up disappointed.
 No one wants squished toes!

-Naturally, there is some stiffness to a brand spankin’ new pair of kicks.
-Don’t be alarmed if you feel some resistance when slipping them on for the first time.
-The overall fit should feel snug and firm, with wiggle room around your toes.
-Have a good foot flex - see how it feels.
+- The overall fit should feel snug and firm, with some extra room (but not too much!) around your toes.
+Have a good foot flex and wiggle your toes - see how it feels.

-The heel might also slip a bit at first because the heel counter outsole is not yet broken in.
-(Cheeky side tip: A good firm heel counter helps lock your foot into your shoes and helps durability.)
-For leather shoes, consider that they will give slightly and mould to your foot with wear.
-However, other materials generally won’t - so don’t rely on the fit getting roomier as you'll end up disappointed. *frowny face
+- The heel might slip a little at first because the heel counter is not yet broken in.
+Tip: A firm heel counter helps lock your heel into your shoes, gives you good stability and helps to alleviate holes in the lining with wear.

-With the shoes on, stand up, have a wriggle, then make sure there's about a thumb width of space between your longest toe and the end of the shoe.
+With your shoes on .. stand up, wiggle your toes, then make sure there's about a thumb width of space between your longest toe and the end of the shoe.

-In boots, this can be hard to gauge - another trick is to push your foot forward inside the shoe, so your toes are touching the top end.
-You should be able to pop a finger between your heel and the back of the boot (see the helpful pic).
+In safety footwear, this can be hard to gauge - another trick is to push your foot forward inside the shoe, so your toes are touching the top end.
+You should be able to pop a finger between your heel and the back of the boot.

-The main thing to note is: the length of your shoe will never ever change.
-So if your foot is feeling smooshed, your shoe is too small and things will end in pain and that frowny face.
+The length of your shoe will never ever change.
+So if your foot is feeling cramped or you're hitting the end of the shoe or feeling the sides of the safety cap, your shoe is too small and you just won't get comfy.
 If there's more than a thumb width of room, it’s probably too big.
 This means you won't have proper underfoot support and your lower limb alignment will be out of whack - yikes!